 - Once the date of transfer is confirmed, the sale of shares is at the close of business on the day that the shares are received.

 The University may accept privately held securities.
 In the instance of a gift of private securities, the donor would sell the shares and donate the proceeds to the University.

 It is the University's practice to transfer immediately to the designated University account the funds equal to the value at donation.
 Instruction is given to the University's investment broker to sell the shares as quickly as possible; normally, it is not the University's intent to retain donated securities as part of the institution's financial holdings.

 Upon confirmation of the receipt of a gift of public securities, the University will issue a tax receipt for the value of the gift on the date the University takes ownership of the shares.
 The amount indicated on the tax receipt is based on the value of the shares on the market at the close of the day they are received by the University.

 Gifts of Art, Manuscripts, Books or Other in Kind Publications

 The ongoing maintenance of the gift is the responsibility of the University.
-The cost of appraisal(s) and any shipping and related expenses may be donated by the donor or paid from the proceeds of the sale of the gift, if agreed upon by both the donor and the University.
+The cost of appraisal(s) and any shipping and related expenses may be donated or otherwise paid for by the donor or paid from the proceeds of the sale of the gift, if agreed upon by both the donor and the University.